BioIntelligence-Lab/text2cohort/README.md

 df = text2cohort("download all male brain MRIs for patients under the age of 25 across all relevant IDC collections")
 ```

+### Rate Limits

+Due to rate limits, Text2Cohort may fail to run.
+Before running Text2Cohort, set the `openai_rpm` variable to your current rate limit.
+This will force the toolkit to sleep before executing the next API request.
+Please refer to [OpenAI Rate Limits](https://platform.openai.com/docs/guides/rate-limits/overview) for more information.

 ## Dataset Access

 The complete list of 50 natural language user inputs curated for this work, along with their Text2Cohort generated queries and responses is publicly available on this repository [here](./data/).
 The dataset is available as a Python pickle file containing a dictionary mapping each natural language user input to its corresponding generated query and response.